Moraine, Ohio: Government

 Moraine is served by a council–manager form of government, where a seven-member city council appoints a professional city manager, who serves as the administrative head of the city.

 The city council of Moraine, Ohio, consists of 7 members.
 A mayor and two council members-at-large are elected by the entire city, while four additional members of council are elected to represent each of four wards.
 The mayor presides over meetings of the council as chairman, and may vote as a member of council, but has no veto.
 In recent years, several mayors have been recalled and removed from office.

 Moraine has a municipal income tax of 2%.

 Infrastructure

-I-75 Exit 47 reconstruction

-The Interstate 75 interchange allows motorists to more easily enter I-75 North from Moraine and also allows Moraine's neighbor city, West Carrollton, to enter I-75 South without having to first enter the Moraine and then execute a U-turn.
+The Interstate 75 interchange allows motorists to enter I-75 North.
 The entrances include southbound Dixie Drive access to I-75N, northbound Central Avenue access to I-75S, I-75N access to southbound Dixie Drive and I-75S to access South Dixie Drive.

-The project also makes it possible to execute a left turn at Dryden Road onto Dixie Drive.

 The exit was originally built in the early 1960s and never completed into a traditional highway exit until 2012.